 The Bill Reid Gallery

-It’s not a large gallery, and can take between 15 minutes to an hour to go through, all depending on your interest in Bill Reid and Canadian First Nations art.
+It’s not a large gallery, and can take between 15 minutes and an hour or more to go through, all depending on your interest in Bill Reid and Canadian First Nations art.
 There are a couple of short films to see and the main exhibit changes every six months.

 Art featured at the gallery includes major works by Bill Reid, as well as a variety of contemporary work by other Northwest Coast artists.